 9. Am I able to avoid having an IV put in?
 Could I get a Hep Lock instead?
 (Or nothing at all.)

-11. How often are you fetal monitoring?
+11. How often are you having fetal monitoring?

 12. Is there a TV or streaming option (like Netflix or YouTube) in the L&D rooms?
 Do the rooms have built-in speakers or Bluetooth connectivity?
-Are they complementary?
+Are they complimentary?
 Can I bring and use my own Bluetooth speaker or device if you don’t have one?

 13. How many people are allowed in the delivery room simultaneously?
 Is there a limit?